maliput/maliput_documentation/docs/developer_guidelines.rst

 API stability will not adhere the tick-tock deprecation strategy (see `ROS2 developer guide <https://docs.ros.org/en/foxy/Contributing/Developer-Guide.html#deprecation-strategy>`_ ).
-A developer should expect API deprecations between two consecutive major releases.
+A developer should expect API changes between two consecutive major releases.

 Branches and tags for releases
 ------------------------------